viamrobotics/docs/docs/registry/configure.md

 All standard properties for configuration, such as `attributes` and `depends_on`, are also supported for modular resources.
 The `attributes` available vary depending on your implementation.
-If the module requires you to configure specific **Attributes**, click the **URL** link in the module's configuration pane to view the specific attribute requirements on the module's GitHub page.
+If the module requires you to configure specific **Attributes**, click the **Registry** link in the module's configuration card to view the specific attribute requirements on the module's GitHub page.

 {{< tabs >}}
 {{% tab name="JSON Template" %}}